A line of lash adhesive bottles lean against a wall

-When lash shedding season rolls around, it takes many people by surprise.
-You may have noticed at certain points in the year that your lashes are starting to fall out, more so than normal.
-This might at first raise a couple alarm bells, especially if they are not familiar with basic human biology or the hair loss cycles that humans go through.
-They may misconstrue the signs and think they have health issues.
-But, this is definitely not the case.
-They are just in lash-shedding season!
+When lash shedding season rolls around, it takes many clients & lash techs by surprise.
+You may have noticed at certain points in the year that your lashes are starting to fall out more than normal.
+This might at first raise a couple alarm bells for clients, especially if they are not familiar with the lash growth cycles!
+There's no need to panic - it's just lash-shedding season!

 What Is Lash Shedding Season?

 Lash shedding season is a completely natural process that everyone experiences.
 Seasonal lash shedding generally occurs during the spring and fall due to changes in temperature.
-Thus, seasonal lash fallout is to be expected.
 Most people lose between one and five lashes every day, but during seasonal lash shedding, they may lose more.

 Hormonal Changes